severak/stella-framework/README.md

 in 2017 I started working on social network Kyselo.
 I didn't liked mainstream PHP frameworks so I used my own hodge-podge framework created of components which I liked.
 I also developed some of my own components.

 Later in 2020 I created two little apps which I wanted to be less hodge-podge.
 So I created my own microframework but I didn't bother to document it.
-Now when I created third application I decided to document it properly and clean some code.
+Now when I created third application I decided to document it properly and make code a little bit cleaner.
+I named it Stella because first application made with it was called Stela (with one L) and Stella (with two L) is great album by Swiss band Yello.

 ## features